sandienunez/sandienunez.github.io/_posts/2020-07-19-bookgenie_app_sinatra_portfolio_project.markdown

 Coding this entire project was a lot of fun, but it came with many challenges and error messages to decode.
 First, I needed to decide what I wanted to give the user access to and how many models and controllers I was going to make.
 I chose a user model and book model.
 My book model belongs_to a user, and my user model has_many books are the relationships I established.
 Remember, the convention is that models are singular when named and essentially everything else is plural when named.

-I learned that we render views and redirect to routes.

 MVC stands for models, views and controllers.
 It is an architectural pattern that coders use to create order and apply separation of conerns in their projects.
 Following an MVC format also helps to better understand each other's work.
 Thankfully, running bundle install on the corneal gem was an easy way to get my file structure all in order before I started coding.